 It is grown as an ornamental for its beautiful, scarlet red, fall color and the shiny, dark green leaves in the summer.
 The flowers in the spring are not very noticeable, but they are interesting and are a nectar source for bees.
 Tupelo honey is highly prized.
 Black tupelo has a flowering habit that is polygamodioecious.
 Polybamodioecious is a big word meaning some plants have mostly male flowers while others have mostly female flowers, with most plants having a few perfect flowers.
 This would account for some plant being loaded with berries, while others may only have a few berries.
 As the dark blue/black berries ripen in the fall the birds devour them.

 - 40-60 ft.

 - Flowers are not showy; 0.5 in. bluish black fruit in fall

-- Sun to partial shade; prefers moist, well drained soil; provide shelter from wind; tolerates wet soil and clay
+- Sun to partial shade; prefers moist, well drained soil; provide shelter from wind

 - Pyramidal when young; opens with age; some branches are pendulous; right angled branches are attractive in winter

 - Growth Rate: